gitter-badger/CloudProcessingEngine-Client-SDK/source/index.md

 # Introduction

-> The PHP SDK repo is here:<br>
+> PHP implementation of this SDK is available here:<br>
-> <a href="https://github.com/sportarchive/CloudTranscode-PHP-SDK" target="_blank">https://github.com/sportarchive/CloudTranscode-PHP-SDK</a>
+> <a href="https://github.com/sportarchive/CloudProcessingEngine-PHP-Client-SDK" target="_blank">https://github.com/sportarchive/CloudTranscode-PHP-SDK</a>

-Welcome to the Cloud Transcode (CT) SDK documentation.
+Welcome to the Cloud Processing Engine (CPE) Client SDK documentation.

-The CT SDK allow you to communicate with the CT stack:
+The CPE Client SDK allows you to communicate with the CPE stack through AWS SQS.
+You can use it to:

    - Submit Jobs
    - Listen to updates
    - Cancel Jobs
    - Get status

-It is a wrapper around AWS SQS.
+It is a simple AWS SQS interface.
 It reads and writes the proper JSON format expected by the CT stack.

 # Dependencies